 Why present Bowen Family Systems Theory (BFST) at a church workshop?
 I have asked myself this question as I struggle to find ways to communicate the theory in meaningful ways.
 One answer to the question came as I was conducting a supervisory session with a pastor that seemed to be getting ‘nowhere.’
 As this pastor sidestepped issues, I asked him how he dealt with his family of origin issues.
 His response was that he didn’t have a clue to what I was referring.
 I later mentioned that interchange to the president of a United Methodist seminary I was visiting.
 Her response was that she didn’t think their students graduated with adequate appreciation of the importance for ministry of insight into one’s family of origin.

 I have come to value the journey into my own family of origin and the lessons I learn in my continuing study of BFST.
 More than just a tool in my toolbox, it is a framework for viewing life that reveals a world filled with adventure and full of surprises.
 One evaluation that I received from the recent training day was: “I feel like I have been given a treasure box.”
 A willingness to begin the work of family exploration is a treasure indeed.

 Joey Olson was formerly a District Superintendent in the United Methodist Church before moving back into pastoral ministry.
 She was long-time member of the Colorado Springs Leadership in Ministry workshop.
 This review was originally published in the LIM newsletter summer 2008.

 The Center for Lifelong Learning offers the Leadership in Ministry Workshops.
-Information and registration for the next Leadership in Ministry Workshops at the Center for Lifelong Learning can be found on the “Courses and Events” listing.
+Information and registration for the next Leadership in Ministry Workshops at the Center for Lifelong Learning can be found on the “Upcoming Events” page.